junkiescode80/data-science-project/README.md

 2. Create a new branch: `git checkout -b feature/your-feature-name`
 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin feature/your-feature-name`
-5. Submit a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the `LICENSE` file for more details.

 ---